 Consultant Director | Member UAE Superbrands Council | Carter Member tie Dubai | HBR advisory council

+The disruptive part of technology is that companies will use their superior productivity to destroy their competitors, revolutionize industries, and push the economy forward.
+See what Amazon has done to the retail sector.
+See what Uber has done to the taxi cab industry.
+What is holding back the global economy isn’t so much a shortage of technological advances but the inappropriate uses for which some are being put.
 Most global organizations believe they should be doing better if they have installed advanced technology.
 But, in effect, the hardest thing in most companies is not about building the technology stack but getting people to make strategic use of it and make better future road maps.

 We have gotten used to a TV anchor saying, “technology stocks are down today,” and we all know which half a dozen stocks are being talked about.
 The honest answer to the query of whether technology is seriously improving productivity or just providing lifestyle experiences lies in the fact that there are many areas of our existence where technology is being used to research better ways to exist in the future, ways to create a better and more sustainable planet, to seriously improve human longevity and productivity, to provide education in innovative ways.

 These areas, these organizations are not so much the focus of media attention.
 Most media attention is given to technology, defined as ‘changing fast.’